aaikedw/fada-import-specs/FADA-import-specs-new.md

 Similar to metadata inspector/editor under 4.3 but including all fields from the dataset table (e.g. abstract/description) and the new ones described under 2.3.

 ### 6.2 Synchronise data with BioFresh species register
 As a “final calculation” function, there is a need for synchronising the data imported into the FADA database/schema with the BioFresh species register table.
-In addition to the requirements needed for updating the biofresh_key tables, this also requires an overview of the updated “original combinations”.
+In addition to the requirements needed for updating the biofresh_key tables, this also requires an overview of the updated “original combinations”*.
 In contrast to the species and synonyms, which are stored in a specific table, there is no separate table for these “original combinations”.
 A list has to be constructed by combining the information from the following fields; original_genus, declension_species or species (if the former is empty), year and author.

+* Original combinations are “previously accepted species name” which have become “objective synonyms” because the species has been moved to another Genus.
+In the Halacaridae example file, the species “Halacarellus hyrcanus (Viets 1928)” has as original combination “Caspihalacarus hyrcanus Viets 1928”.
+For some reason, these names are not stored in the synonym table, but are only referenced through a taxonID in the species table

+[Sylvain-10/8/15] A pseudo algorithm would be greatly welcome.
+[Note Aaike] to be double checked with Michel

 As mentioned under 2.4, for new species names added to the FADA database, their presence in the BioFresh species register needs to be checked (as this register can be populated through other sources) based on the group and species name matching (both exact and phonetic).